rmgmachado/lmdbpp/README.md

 ```

 #### startup() method
 Create or open a new LMDB environment.
-When the enviroment_t object is no longer needed, you must call cleanup() method to close the environment and release resources.
+When the enviroment_t object is no longer needed, you must call cleanup() to close the environment and release resources.

 ```C++
 #include "lmdbpp.h"